Skip to main content

 Unlike traditional custodial solutions, the Custody API delegates all signing to your infrastructure.
 This means:

-• You control the keys — Dilithium3 private keys live in your HSM, secure enclave, or key management system
+• You control the keys.
+Post-quantum private keys live in your HSM, secure enclave, or key management system

 Transaction lifecycle